Nadine2016/knative/cli-reference.md

 **Example**

-The following example creates three new pods to run the container image specified in the `hello` JobDefinition.
+The following example creates three new pods to run the container image specified in the `hello` job definition.
 The resource limits and requests are applied per pod, so each of the pods gets 128 MB memory and 1 vCPU.
 This array job allocates 5 \* 128 MiB = 640 MiB memory and 5 \* 1 vCPU = 5 vCPUs.

 ```
-ibmcloud coligo job run --name hello --jobdef hello --arraysize 5 --retrylimit 2 --memory 128M --cpu 1
+ibmcloud coligo job run --name hellojob --jobdef hello --arraysize 5 --retrylimit 2 --memory 128M --cpu 1
 ```
 {: pre}